misprit7/smart-watch/README.md

 5. Is it fine to leave boot config pins floating? (data sheet says they have an internal pulldown on reboot)
 6. What's with the inductors being labelled with resistances @ frequency?
 I assume these are signal integrity or power stability, are they required?
 7. Am I correct about _t being positive and _c being negative?
+8. What are all of the CAP pins for and are they required?

 Manufacturing Questions:
 1. Will JLCPCB be able to do 0.4mm BGA components?
 I'm fine paying extra